DavidYardley19/example/DocumentedProgress.md

 WHY
 We tried to add the same user that already exists... but one of the attributes states that it must be unique.
 So avoid this problem with php artisan migrate:fresh --seed !!

+Creating a new seeder class with
+`php artisan make:seeder`
+Good for isolating tests later.
+Stick to this practice!!

+In the DADDY seeder, yes i will call it that.
+You can use the following to call other seeders.
+`$this->call(JobSeeder::class);`

+Can exclusively run one seeder instead
+`php artisan db:seed --class=JobSeeder`

+On to forms next :)

+## Ep 16 Forms and CSRF Explained (with Examples) (23m 52s)
+Bit of a chunky episode! (relative)
+### Quick Summary